 Landing charges are also charged based on nitrogen oxide emissions

 Flughafen München GmbH levies emissions-oriented landing charges.
-It is therefore actively contributing to improving the quality of the environment around the airport.
 This gives engine and aircraft manufacturers a long-term incentive to invest in the development of aircraft that produce less in the way of harmful emissions.
-With the information on the aircraft types that have landed, the airport can record the contaminants – including CO₂ – specifically for the engine, and directly map the technical progress.
+Munich Airport is thus actively contributing to better environmental quality in its environs.
+With the information on the aircraft types that have landed, the airport can record the contaminants – including CO2 – specifically for the engine, and directly map the technical progress.

 Fixed and mobile measuring points

-The impact of emissions on air quality at Munich Airport is continuously monitored at two measuring points.
-Air quality measurements in the western and eastern areas of the airport record the effect of all sources of pollutant emissions from road traffic, air traffic, and other airport operations – overlaid with the background levels from the Munich metropolitan area and the natural background concentration in the atmosphere.
-The contaminants ozone, nitrogen monoxide, nitrogen dioxide, sulfur dioxide, carbon monoxide, benzene, toluene, xylene, dustfall particulate matter PM₁₀ and PM₂,₅ are monitored.
-The statutory limits for the protection of human health were also met in 2017; only for particulate matter PM₁₀ were there twelve (permitted) breaches of the statutory 24-hour limit.
-The 2017 annual averages for the key parameters of nitrogen dioxide (NO₂) and particulate matter were in fact significantly below the limits, as they have been in previous years.
+The air quality at Munich Airport is continuously monitored at two measuring points.
+The measurement stations in the western and eastern areas of the airport record the effect of pollutant emissions from road traffic, air traffic, and other airport operations – overlaid with the background levels from the Munich metropolitan area and the natural background concentration in the atmosphere.
+The contaminants ozone, nitrogen monoxide, nitrogen dioxide, sulfur dioxide, carbon monoxide, benzene, toluene, xylene, dustfall, particulate matter PM10, and particulate matter PM2,5 are monitored.
+All statutory limits for the protection of human health were once again met in 2018.
+For particulate matter PM10 there were twelve (permitted) breaches of the statutory 24-hour limit.
+The 2018 annual averages for the key parameters of nitrogen dioxide (NO2) and particulate matter were in fact significantly below the limits, as they have been in previous years.

 Concentration of contaminants at the measuring point on the east side of the airport premises